Pylyp Kozytskiy

-Pylyp Omelyanovych Kozytskiy (Пилип Омелянович Козицький; 23 October 1893 - 27 April 1960) was a Soviet and Ukrainian composer, musicologist, professor, head of the department of history of music at the Kyiv Conservatory, and Honored Art Worker of the Ukrainian SSR (1943).
+Pylyp Omelyanovych Kozytskyi (Пилип Омелянович Козицький; 23 October 1893 - 27 April 1960) was a Soviet and Ukrainian composer, musicologist, professor, head of the department of history of music at the Kyiv Conservatory, and Honored Art Worker of the Ukrainian SSR (1943).

 Greatly influenced by expressionism, Kozytsky's musical works are a mixture of elements of Ukrainian folk music with social and patriotic characteristics, strongly rooted to the national school of classical music of Ukraine established by Mykola Lysenko.

 Life

 Kozytskiy was born in Letychivka and studied at the Kyiv Theological Academy from 1917 and at the Kyiv Conservatory from 1920, under Boleslav Yavorsky and Reinhold Glière.
 Between 1918 and 1924, he taught at the Lysenko Music and Drama Institute in Kyiv, the Kharkiv Music and Drama Institute from 1925 to 1935, and the Kyiv Conservatory.
 From 1938 to 1941 he worked as artistic director for the Ukrainian State Philharmonic (during the German-Soviet war).

 Kozytskyi's adopted daughter Gulya Korolyova was a popular child actress in the 1930s.
 After she died in action in 1942, she was glorified as one of the Soviet official martyrs for the Fatherland.

 A founding member of the Leontovych Music Society, Kozytskyi was also head of the Union of Soviet Composers of Ukraine from 1952 to 1956, and president of the Choral Society of the Ukrainian SSR from 1959 up to his death in 1960.
 Kozytskiy died in Kyiv on 27 April 1960, and is buried in the Baikove Cemetery.